Beams logo

 • Weekly site visits aligned to the project's progress and risk points, not just the four milestones.

-• More hands-on coordination alongside your builder — sequencing decisions, supplier coordination, programme oversight.
+• Hands-on coordination alongside your builder, covering sequencing decisions, supplier coordination, and programme oversight.

 • Proactive support on issues before they escalate.
-Many of the issues we see on builds could have been caught two weeks earlier with the right eyes on them; PM Support is those eyes.
+Many of the issues we see on builds could have been caught two weeks earlier with the right eyes on them.
+Project Management Support is those eyes.

 The fee for Project Management Support is 20% of the build cost.